Facts about bamboo

 WHERE DOES BAMBOO GROW?

-The plant tolerates extreme conditions and can in principle grow anywhere – at sea level, at over 4000 meters in the Andes or at -20 degrees in the Himalayas.
-However, the species in Europe grow more slowly and do not grow as tall as those in China.
+The plant tolerates extreme conditions and can in principle grow anywhere – at sea level, at over 4000 metres in the Andes or at -20 degrees in the Himalayas.
+But the species found in Europe grow more slowly and do not get as tall as those in China.

-The bamboo plant improves the soil and prevents erosion, as the roots remain in the soil when harvested and the plant grows back.
-This minimizes deforestation and makes more space for other crops, such as food.
+The bamboo plant improves the soil and prevents erosion, because the roots stay in the ground at harvest and the plant grows back.
+That minimises deforestation and leaves more room for other crops, such as food.

-Around 100 species are used commercially and they are not the same species that pandas eat.
-20 of these species are prioritized for bamboo plantations and are grown outside the animals' natural habitats.
+Around 100 species are used commercially, and they are not the same species that pandas eat.
+20 of these species are prioritised for bamboo plantations and are grown outside the animals' natural habitats.

-HOW DOES THE BAMBOO PLANT BECOME BEAUTIFUL, SOFT TEXTILES?
+HOW DOES THE BAMBOO PLANT BECOME LOVELY, SOFT TEXTILES?